Adithya1894/Remote-Method-Invocation/README.md

 # Running Client and Server

 Now open another Terminal window
+Go to the Src Directory Again
 use the command java Server(This will start the Server)

 To Run the Client, open another Terminal window
+Go to the Src Directory Again
 use the command java Client(This will start the Client)

 After compiling the client and server just follow the onscreen instructions